 Note: Please allow two months to schedule a baptism.

 No, only one parent/guardian needs to be Catholic or preparing to become Catholic.
 A child may be baptized as long as there is a well-founded hope they will brought up in the practice of the Catholic faith.
 This hope is present so long as one parent/guardian is willing to practice the Catholic Faith and share it with the child.

 Yes.
 It is possible to baptize your child but, please contact the pastor to look into a possibility of validating the marriage sacramentally.

 Who can be a godparent?

 Church law requires that there is at least one godparent for the child baptized.
 Godparents need to be active, practicing and confirmed Catholics at least 16 years of age.
-Godparents need to submit written proof of registration from their parish, and complete a Baptism preparation program within the last three (3) years.
+Godparents also must have completed a Baptism preparation program within the last three (3) years.